Shamat is a graphic tool for create hex-based dungeon and outdoor maps.

 Before we get into how to use Shamat, it is useful to quickly cover the concept of layers as they apply to this program.
 Layers are the different planes on which you can draw, and can be thought of a stack of clear sheets that your drawings go onto.
 The layer that an element is drawn on determines whether it appears above or below another element in that hex.
 The layers in Shamat are:

 - Base: This is the bottommost layer.
-This is useful for elements that will have nothing further drawn below them, such as floors, bodies of water, and base colours for terrain types like deserts.
+This is useful for elements that will have nothing further drawn below them, such as floors, bodies of water, and base colours for terrains.

 - Overlay: This layer sits above the Base layer and is designed for building block elements.
 Walls, paths, and other elements which occupy just part of a hex work well here, since the Base layer will show through the unuses parts of the hex.